 The UK in the 70s

-By the end of the decade some of us were playing interactive TV games made by Interstate and Binatone.
+By the end of the decade, some of us were playing interactive Pong style TV games made by Interstate and Binatone.
 They were about as basic as computer games could get, but this was the start of the computer gaming revolution.

-Who'd have though that banging two dangling balls together would be so much fun?
+Who'd have thought that banging two dangling balls together would be so much fun?